sahithig1/capstone_greenhouse_emissions/README.md

 This new U.S. law, backed by some $374 billion in climate spending, is the country's most aggressive piece of climate legislation ever.
 Its provisions ensure that for decades to come billions of dollars will roll toward the energy transition, making it easier to deploy renewable energy, build out green technologies and subsidize consumer adoption of everything from electric cars to heat pumps.
 Experts on energy modeling predict the law will eliminate 4 billion tons of greenhouse gas emissions.

 For our project, we have an investor that would like to tap into the climate spending but doesn't know what sector or location to start.
 We will be utilizing the Climate Change Data from the World Bank for our database.
 It is data from World Development Indicators and Climate Change Knowledge Portal on climate systems, exposure to climate impacts, resilience, greenhouse gas emissions, and energy use.
 We will be using a machine learning model for predicting CO2 greenhouse gas emissions from economic growth indicatiors like Gross Domestic Product (GDP), population, and energy use per capita.
 We will be analyzing greenhouse gas emissions by the following:

-- Trends/Factors:
+- General
-  - What are the countries’ annual CO2 emissions?
+  - What countries have the largest CO2 greenhouse gas emissions (GHG)?
-  - Per capita: how much CO2 does the average person emit?
-  - How does GDP influence Co2 emissions?
-  - How does Urban population in a country affect CO2 emissions?
-  - What share of global CO2 emissions are emitted by the country?
+  - What are the GHG emissions per country?
-  - What are the countries’ annual CO2 emissions?
-  - Cumulative: how much CO2 has it produced to date?
-  - Year-on-year change: what is the percentage change in CO2 emissions?
 - Machine Learning:
-  - Can a machine learning model show that there is a correlation between factors and emmisions?
+  - Can a machine learning model show that there is a correlation between factors that may influence CO2 emissions?
+- Factors influencing emissions:
+  - How does CO2 emissions change year over year?
+  - How does GDP influence CO2 emissions?
+  - How does population influence CO2 emissions?
 - USA Data:
-  - Which state and city has the most emissions?
+  - Which state and city has the most CO2 emissions?
-  - What sector does
+  - What sector generates the most CO2 emissions?
+  - What cities contribute to the CO2 emissions' sectors?

 ## Project Outline: Segment 3
 - <b>Presentation: </b>